Azure-Samples/active-directory-dotnetcore-daemon-v2/3-Using-KeyVault/README.md

 ### About Managed Identities for Azure Resources

 Azure Key Vault provides a way to securely store credentials, secrets, and other keys, but your code has to authenticate to Key Vault to retrieve them.
-The [managed identities for Azure resources](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/overview) feature in Azure Active Directory (Azure AD) solves this problem.
-The feature provides Azure services with an automatically managed identity in Azure AD.
-You can use the identity to authenticate to any service that supports Azure AD authentication, including Key Vault, without any credentials in your code.
+The [managed identities for Azure resources](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/overview) feature in Microsoft Entra ID solves this problem.
+The feature provides Azure services with an automatically managed identity in Microsoft Entra ID.
+You can use the identity to authenticate to any service that supports Microsoft Entra authentication, including Key Vault, without any credentials in your code.

 In a daemon application scenario, Managed Identity will work if you have it deployed it in an [Azure Virtual Machine](https://azure.microsoft.com/services/virtual-machines/) or [Azure Web Job](https://docs.microsoft.com/azure/app-service/webjobs-create).
 Please, read [this documentation](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/overview) to understand how Managed Identity works with an Azure VM.